F1F88/sm-ext-log4sp/readme.md

 The global logger is named "**`log4sp`**" and is created by the extension when it is loaded.
 Its life cycle is the same as the extension and it will not be closed by any plugin.

-The global logger initially has only one sink of type ServerConsoleSink, and the rest of the properties are default values.
+The global logger initially has no sinks and all other properties are set to default values.

 ```sourcepawn
 Logger GetGlobalLogger()